We cover all aspects of French Polishing including

 5. Spiriting Off

-Once a sufficient layer has been applied, we proceed onto the next stage.
+Once a sufficient layer has been applied, we proceed to the next stage.
 We mix the polish with methylated spirit and use the same motions when bodying in to produce a final high gloss finish.
 A light brisk motion will achieve a higher gloss finish.

 In some cases, a mirror-like finish is not required.
 We take on the process of burnishing.
-After a few days of hardening, we cut back the polish using fine steel wool and finish off with a fine paste wax.
+After a few days of hardening, we cut back the polish using fine steel wool and finish off with fine paste wax.